 Hosteria Romana is simple and small, and graffiti on the wall is encouraged, so you know it’s unpretentious.

-You’ll find some of the best pasta in Rome here as well as delicious dishes like roasted lamb.
+You’ll find some of the best pasta in Rome here, as well as famous dishes and specialties like roasted lamb.

 Da Bucatino is a favorite spot in Testaccio among locals.